 Brickendon and nearby Woolmers Estate are joined via family history and a walking track.
 Two Archer brothers, Thomas (Woolmers) and William (Brickendon), originally owned and ran the two farms.
 I plan on doing the walk between them later this year (when it’s not too hot or too muddy!).
 It is a 2.8km walk via a suspension bridge (closed between 5pm and 9am daily).
 Your entry fee to Woolmers Estate is reduced if you have come via Brickendon.

-The actual Brickendon homestead is across Woolmers lane and this is where the second part of your visit takes place.
+The actual Brickendon homestead is across Woolmers Lane and this is where the second part of your visit takes place.
 Simply drive across the road, up the gravel drive, and park near the homestead.
 You then have access to stunning gardens and a view of several heritage buildings.
 These are also used as accommodation so please be mindful of guests.
 When I was there, the wedding was in full swing in the garden so I took a couple of photos of the house and then left them to it.
-I think I’ll have to return to do the walk to Woolmers and to view the rest of the garden.
+I think I’ll have to return to view the rest of the garden and to do the walk to Woolmers (which I did in December 2017 – read about it here).
 I don’t mind; it’s an enchanting place!

-As I stated in my post on nearby Longford Berries and Cherries, there are several ways of reaching Longford (and therefore Brickendon).
+There are several ways of reaching Longford.
 My two preferred approaches are via the B52 with a view of farming countryside or via Woolmers Lane from the Midlands highway.
 These routes are both picturesque and allow you a glimpse of years gone by in the form of overhanging trees and hedgerows.
 If you are travelling via Woolmers Lane, Brickendon is clearly signposted with the carpark on the right.
 From Longford, turn left at the fork, following signs for Brickendon and Woolmers Estate.